Chart Color Schemes

 The level of residential development activity in Bourke - Brewarrina is very low in comparison to the average area assessed nationally by AreaSearch

-This marks a significant departure from existing housing patterns in the area, which currently stand at 94.0% houses.
-This shift suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-Given stable or declining population forecasts for the area, Bourke - Brewarrina may experience less housing pressure in the future, creating favourable conditions for buyers.
+Bourke-Brewarrina shows significantly less construction activity than the rest of NSW, and its development pattern is also below national averages.
+Recent construction comprises 67.0% standalone homes and 33.0% townhouses or apartments, marking a significant shift from the current housing pattern of 94.0% houses.
+This change may be due to diminishing developable land availability and evolving lifestyle preferences and housing affordability needs.
+Given stable or declining population forecasts for Bourke-Brewarrina, there may be less housing pressure in the area, creating favourable conditions for buyers.

 Frequently Asked Questions - Development